Follow

 T Horschig, A Welfle, E Billig, D Thrän

-Biomass and Bioenergy 120, 313-323, 2019
+Biomass and bioenergy 120, 313-323, 2019

 Bioenergy development in the UK & Nordic countries: A comparison of effectiveness of support policies for sustainable development of the bioenergy sector